Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var stuff = [1, 22, 333];        // stuff is a three element array, with the values shown var s = data[2];                 // s is 333.
 Note indexing from zero, not one.

-var myRecord = { givenName:"Albert", familyName:"Einstein", age:33 };  // Create an "object" with three key:value pairs
+var myRecord = { givenName: "Albert", familyName: "Einstein", age: 33 };  // Create an "object" with three key:value pairs
 var name = myRecord.givenName;   // name has string value "Albert"

 var delete_file = false;         // var has a Boolean value "false".